Skip to main content

 8 years.
 Zero challenges filed.
 We’re changing that.

-The DRA is operated by KikoSpace AG (Switzerland) through a dedicated Swiss SPV — a separate, ring-fenced vehicle built exclusively for this litigation.
-KikoSpace founded the SPV and provides operational leadership.
+Projekt Datorhall is operated by KDA & Partners (Switzerland) through a dedicated Swiss SPV — a separate, ring-fenced vehicle built exclusively for this litigation.

 Structure